robertkun/vdn_fetch/README.md

 fetch data from one database to another database.

-using workerpool, mutil workers to process.
+using workerpool to create mutil workers to process.

+using lib gorm to build model.

+action:
+now job can't to stop. need to modify.